Maria Tyakina

 Nobody, I can learn from people but it would unnatural for me to identify with somebody else

 People who fight injustice.
-I do wish there would be less need for heroes in this world.
+I do wish there were less need for heroes in this world

 Never thought of it